sinch/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-first-time-setup.md

 ## Verify Manifest in Runtime

-To verify that the manifest has the necessary permissions the `sinchClient.checkManifest()` method can be used.
-This method should be called before starting the client and will throw an `MissingPermissionException` exception if the manifest isn’t setup correctly. `sinchClient.checkManifest()` can also be used to check whether required permissions are granted by the user in runtime.
+To verify that the manifest has the necessary permissions the `SinchClient.checkManifest()` method can be used.
+This method should be called before starting the client and will throw an `MissingPermissionException` exception if the manifest isn’t setup correctly. `SinchClient.checkManifest()` can also be used to check whether required permissions are granted by the user in runtime.
 An example of how to dynamically request missing permissions can be found in the sample applications that comes with the SDK.

 _Note:_ This method takes into consideration the capabilities which were enabled for the app (for example, calling, respecting native calls, and so on).
-Call `sinchClient.checkManifest()` after the setup but before the start of the SinchClient.
+Call `SinchClient.checkManifest()` after the setup but before the start of the SinchClient.